 One way to battle with the problem is to place a mat in front of the litter box.
 But many of them are made of artificial materials some of which might cause allergies.
 Thus, it’s a good idea to choose a mat made from natural materials like this bamboo one from Pet Cool Mat.

 While higher-end litter boxes are made of higher quality BPA-free plastic that minimizes allergies and adverse reactions, plastic is an oleophilic material (attracts oils).
 If your pal rubs any part of his body against the litter box, he’s leaving oily marks which later get transferred on his skin in the form of oxidized oil.
 This causes acne breakouts.

 Kitty’s Wonderbox is one solution to the problem as this is a disposable litter box made from recycled paper.
 No scooping and you just throw it out when it comes time to replace the litter.

 Do you travel a lot?
 Even if it only happens once a year, it behooves you to keep a stock of at least one Litter One litter box.
 This is a full cat toilet set that includes a litter box, scoop, and litter all made of recycled paper.

 In rare circumstances, your cat’s litter box might actually be the culprit.

 Litter One is a convenient and environmentally-conscious choice if you’d rather not bring a bulky litter box when you travel with your pal.
 If you need such a box on a regular basis, the company offers a subscription option.

-If your cat is showing worrisome behavior after toilet use such as respiratory problems or has developed skin problems, it might be due to litter allergies.
-Ditto for inappropriate elimination.
+If your cat is showing worrisome behavior after toilet use such as respiratory problems or has developed skin problems consistent with some form of pet allergy, it might be due to litter allergies.
+Ditto for inappropriate elimination (cat poop).
 In any of these cases go to the vet.

 As of dos and don’ts of cat litter: